Identifiability and Asymptotics in Learning Homogeneous Linear ODE Systems from Discrete Observations

 The proof of Corollary~\ref{corollary:aggregate} can be found in Appendix~\ref{proof:corollary2.2.1}.
-This corollary implies that the ODE system (\ref{eq:ODE model}) is still identifiable from aggregated observations under mild conditions.
-Moreover, the parameter matrix is the same as that of the actual model, i.e., $\tilde{A} = A$.
+This corollary implies that the ODE system (\ref{eq:ODE model}) is still identifiable from the aggregated observations under mild conditions.
+Moreover, the new parameter matrix corresponding to the aggregated ODE system is the same as that of the actual model, that is, $\tilde{A} = A$.